HOW TO PLAN THE BEST SWITZERLAND ROAD TRIP IN 2023

 Best Time to Road Trip Switzerland

-Summer is the perfect time to get out on a road trip through Switzerland.
+Summer and early fall in Switzerland is the perfect time to get out on a road trip through Switzerland.
 From late June until October, you can take your car over nearly every mountain pass and enjoy some gorgeous weather (the occasional rainy day notwithstanding).

 Where to Stay When Road-Tripping Switzerland